What to do after death

 If the cause of death is not clear

-When someone dies unexpectedly then the coroner will get involved.
+When someone dies unexpectedly then the coroner will get involved and they will be responsible for investigating the death.

 Registering a death